 Just pledge online to add 3 or more habitat options to your place, and we'll send you this colourful plaque for your front fence!
 In the FOOD, WATER and SHELTER sections below, we showcase many habitat options, including birdbaths, nest boxes and specific plants that are beneficial to wildlife by providing nectar, seeds, shelter or nesting materials.
 We make sure the plant selection includes plants of varying heights, to promote habitat diversity, and also a range of flowering/fruiting/seeding times, to maximise biodiversity outcomes.

 See Angus Stewart from ABC TV’s Gardening Australia talking about the Habitat Stepping Stones program in the 2-min video below.

-Nominated Finalist: Blue Star Sustainability Award for Habitat & Wildlife Guardianship
+2016 Finalist: Blue Star Sustainability Award for Habitat & Wildlife Guardianship

-Winner: 2015 National Trust Heritage Award for Conservation of Natural Landscape
+2015 Winner: National Trust Heritage Award for Conservation of Natural Landscape

 2015 Finalist: UN World Environment Day Award for Sustainability Education

 The Habitat Stepping Stones project was designed and developed by the Australian Research Institute for Environment and Sustainability (ARIES) at Macquarie University.